kitspace/1clickBOM/README.md

 [![Available on Chrome][8]](https://chrome.google.com/webstore/detail/1clickbom/mflpmlediakefinapghmabapjeippfdi) ![Firefox coming soon][9]

-1-click BOM is a browser extension that fills your shopping carts at sites like Digikey and Mouser.
-To add items to 1clickBOM you simply paste from a spreadsheet or visit an online `.tsv` file.
+1-click BOM is a browser extension that fills your online shopping carts on sites like Digikey and Mouser.
+To add items to 1clickBOM you simply paste from a spreadsheet or visit an online .tsv file.
+This way you can keep one bill of materials (BOM) that quickly lets you purchase items from multiple retailers.

 ## News ##